akka/akka-management/bootstrap-joining-demo/aws-api/ec2-tag-based/README.md

 Compile and package the demo app.

 ```
-$ cd bootstrap-joining-demo
-$ cd aws-api
+$ cd akka-management
 $ sbt
+> project bootstrap-joining-demo-aws-api-ec2-tag-based
 > universal:packageBin
 ```

-Now, in the `bootstrap-joining-demo/aws-api/target/universal` folder, you should have a `app.zip` file.
+Now, in the `bootstrap-joining-demo/aws-api/ec2-tag-based/target/universal` folder, you should have a `app.zip` file.

 Step 7: Tag Instances